carlospolop-forks/S3PermScanner/README.md

-  -l, --list              List all found open buckets locally --version VERSION     Display the current version of this tool -p, --perm-wordlist   Wordlist used to create new Bucket names
+  -l, --list              List all found open buckets locally --version VERSION     Display the current version of this tool -p, --perm-wordlist   Wordlist used to create new Bucket names -s, --is-subdomain    (Switcher) If subdomain, then only names: "sub.domain.tld", "sub", "sub.domain", "sub-domain" & "subdomain" (Default: False)"
 </pre>

 The tool takes in a list of bucket names to check and creates a new list of possible bucket names.
 Found S3 buckets are output to file.
 The tool will also dump or list the contents of 'open' buckets locally.

+Use `-s` is list of subdomains.

 ### Interpreting Results